SalesforceLabs/Logger/README.md

     $ make android

 Open Eclipse and
-- Import the `android` project.
+- Go to File -> Import and select General -> Existing Projects into Workspace.
-- Import the [Salesforce Mobile SDK Android](https://github.com/forcedotcom/SalesforceMobileSDK-Android) `SalesforceMobileSDK-Android/native/SalesforceSDK`
+- Import the `$LOGGER_HOME/android/external/SalesforceMobileSDK/native/SalesforceSDK` project from [Salesforce Mobile SDK Android](https://github.com/forcedotcom/SalesforceMobileSDK-Android)
-- Open Logger project settings, switch to Android and add the Mobile SDK as a library
-- Clean project
+- Similarly, select the folder `$LOGGER_HOME/android` and import project `Logger` into the workspace.
 - Right-click Loggr in the Project Explorer and select _Debug As_ -> _Android Application_.

 Whenever you change source code you only have to switch to Eclipse, select the project, hit F5 and re-run the app.
 When you are done developing kill the `make android` process.